Marina Diamandis: 2012–2016: Electra Heart and Froot

 "Power & Control" and "How to Be a Heartbreaker" were subsequent single releases, with the latter missing the cut-off for initial inclusion on the record.
 However, it was featured in the revised track listing for the American version.
 The two songs were minor chart entries in the UK, and the latter was certified gold in the United States for sales over 500,000 copies.
-Throughout 2012, Diamandis travelled for The Lonely Hearts Club Tour, which her second headlining concert tour, and the Mylo Xyloto Tour headlined by Coldplay, for which she served as an opening act.
+Throughout 2012, Diamandis travelled for The Lonely Hearts Club Tour, which was her second headlining concert tour, and the Mylo Xyloto Tour headlined by Coldplay, for which she served as an opening act.
 On 8 August 2013, she released a music video for the previously unreleased title track "Electra Heart".
 It depicted the death of the character, and symbolically ended the promotional campaign for Electra Heart.

-2014–2016: Froot and musical hiatus

 After spending one month in New York City, Diamandis announced in February 2013 that she had begun writing material for an upcoming third studio album.
 The single "Froot" was released on 10 October 2014, her 29th birthday, and announced as the title track.

 The album was announced to be released on 3 April 2015, with a new track from the album being announced each month.
 However, due to an Internet leak, the release was brought forward.
 Entirely produced by Diamandis and David Kosten, the album was praised for its cohesive sound.
 Froot debuted at number 8 on the Billboard 200 chart, and is her highest-charting album in the United States.
 Froot peaked at 10 in the UK.

 In early 2015, it was announced that Diamandis would perform at Lollapalooza Brazil, Coachella Valley Music and Arts Festival and the Boston Calling Music Festival that March, April and May respectively.
 From October 2015 to the following October, she embarked on the Neon Nature Tour across Europe and the Americas.
 Each performance was split into three acts; one for each of her albums, with most of the songs coming from Froot.
 Her performance at the House of Blues in Boston in November of that year was broadcast live by Yahoo.

 During a question-and-answer video, Diamandis said that subsequent tours would be different, as her usual tours had been "a hard lifestyle".
 In April 2016, she said she would take a break from music after her tour.
 She returned to performing two months later, clarifying that she would rather work on a consistent basis than a cycle of touring and resting.